Large Scale Scrum (LeSS) was created by Craig Larman and Bas Vodde.

 LeSS solves the problem of getting the right engagement from business people.
 It removes the distinction of ‘the business’ and ‘I.T.’.
 Product value flow includes the entire organisation.

-LeSS doesn’t just focus on development team optimisation, but looks at the entire organisation and seeks to make fundamental changes in culture, structure and optimisation in any organisations that have elements of software development.
+LeSS doesn’t just focus on development team optimisation.
+Instead it looks at the entire organisation and seeks to make fundamental changes in culture, structure and optimisation in any organisation with elements of software development.
+Less:

-LeSS is the only framework that specifically talks about coaches and adoption and doesn’t expect a big bang approach to rollout.
-LeSS is the only framework that is truly based around the customer and product.
+- is the only framework that specifically talks about coaches and adoption and doesn’t expect a big bang approach to rollout

-LeSS stops you going very fast in the wrong direction and gets you going at the right optimal speed in the right direction.
+- gets you going at the right optimal speed in the right direction

 With Large Scale Scrum, you can achieve more with LeSS.
 Fewer people, less resource, less waste and less time.